inspector-apm/inspector-nodejs/CONTRIBUTING.md

-# Contributing to Inspector for Laravel
+# Contributing to Inspector for Node.Js

 👍🎉 First off, thanks for taking the time to contribute! 🎉👍